Quantum-Accelerators/quacc/docs/install/config_db.md

 ## Introduction

-Some users may wish to use quacc in way that ensures all calculation inputs and outputs are stored in an easily queryable database.
+Some users may wish to run quacc in a way that ensures all calculation inputs and outputs are stored in an easily queryable database.
 While entirely optional, this can be readily achieved through the use of the [maggma](https://github.com/materialsproject/maggma) package.
 Maggma has many options for [data stores](https://materialsproject.github.io/maggma/reference/stores/).

 ## MongoDB